7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 Who This Is For / Why This List Matters

-This list is especially useful for:
+This list is handy for:

-• Crypto startup founders preparing to launch
+• Crypto startup founders are preparing to launch.

 • Legal consultants offering crypto regulatory guidance

-• Smart contract developers seeking legal clarity
+• Competent contract developers seeking legal clarity

 • Compliance officers working in DeFi, NFT, or tokenized systems